Pi AI Agent and Coding Harness: Free, Open Source, Local, and Scary Good

 Thesis

-Pi AI Agent and Coding Harness: Free, Open Source, Local, and Scary Good teaches a practical agent architecture move: This video shows how to install and use Pi, a free, open-source, lightweight AI agent and coding harness, configure it to run a fully local open-weights model, install and build extensions, and one-shot a working typing game — all independent of any cloud provider.
+Pi AI Agent and Coding Harness: Free, Open Source, Local, and Scary Good teaches a practical agent harness move: This video shows how to install and use Pi, a free, open-source, lightweight AI agent and coding harness, configure it to run a fully local open-weights model, install and build extensions, and one-shot a working typing game — all independent of any cloud provider.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.